charliezahrlie/charliezahrlie/README.md

 Z's the one to change that <3

-now i'm changing some rules here, i don't care if you're one of my friends in ponytown. but whether or not you're gonna have the SLIGHTEST sassy/rude/mean/sarcastic personality/attitude in another platform other than pt (cus obv i'm banned now), i won't hesitate to distance from you and block you.
+now i'm changing some rules here, i don't care if you're one of my friends in ponytown. but whether or not you're gonna have the SLIGHTEST sassy/rude/mean/sarcastic personality/attitude in another platform other than pt (cus obv i'm banned now), i won't hesitate to distance from you and block you. (dni list below)

 small info ;; learning japanese hehe i'm so proud of myself!: >:3

 ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌

 7th of june, 2026 edit;; discord: ( d4rksk1ess. )

+﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌

+⚠️ ;; DNI's ,, ( TW;; opinion)

+»… ¡ people ⬇️ ! …«

+hiro/yuri (i don't know why, but @AM-hvykin doesn't like them. so please get off here)

+@ReNighted (ren) ;; (respectfully, get off my github)

+hayden ;; ( @TidalWavesOfBruises please check their document! )

+@AM-hvykin 's copycat (yeah... i don't know their name, sorry)

+»… ? general ⬇️ ¿ …«

+yume-doubles (it's quite weird to like the same person, isn't it? it's basically cheating on your yume.)

+hazbin hotel (HH) and helluva boss (HB) fandoms or *vivienne supporters*. i like the show, but i refuse to associate myself with that fandom due to the rumors going around PLUS i'm islam (yeah well shit, i know i'm LGBTQ+, but i've already made my decision long before you wanna come at me for this)

+islamophobe (wooahhh who would've guessed i'm islamic, ontop of that, i'm pretty religious too. suck it, losers)

+homophobics

+ignorant/rude/negative people

+character blackwashers or whitewashers (get off pls you're borderline racist)

+people who victim-blame, or attention-seek (sorry not sorry. newsflash, i have my own problems too)

 ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌